 The Center sponsors one Fellowship in the History of Family Medicine each year.
 The Fellowship supports research using the collections of the CHFM to advance understanding and appreciation of the history of family medicine.

 The Sandra L. Panther Fellowship in the History of Family Medicine provides a grant in an amount of up to $2,000 to support travel, lodging and incidental expenses for conducting research at the Center for the History of Family Medicine.
 Awards cover research conducted between June 1 and December 31 during the year in which the Fellowship is awarded.

-We encourage interested researchers, including family physicians, other health professionals, historians, scholars, educators, scientists and others to apply for the Fellowship.
+We encourage interested researchers, including family physicians, students, residents, historians, scholars, educators, scientists and other health professionals to apply for the Fellowship.